SEO Inc. CEO -Garry Grant as a Podcast Guest.

-A lot of business owners go to a conference, and they leave confused because the guy gets up there.
+Many business owners go to a conference and leave confused because the guy gets up there.
 The presenter talks about short-tail keywords versus long-tail keywords.
 Can you explain the difference between short tail keywords and long tail keywords?
 Sure.
 You know what?
 I don’t even have to go to a conference to be confused.

-Sometimes it just naturally happens every day. except when it comes to this, um, long tail.
+Sometimes it just naturally happens every day, except when it comes to this long tail.
 Here’s the perfect example.
-A short tail is that money maker, the real big one, the national keyboard like I’m gonna keep using this one over and over.
+A short tail is that money maker, the real big one, the national keyboard like I’m going to keep using this one repeatedly.
 I think everybody understands carpet cleaning.
 Okay.
 So a long tail is carpet cleaning near me and stain removal experts.

 So short tail is just a shorter, brief description.
 And a long tail is a lot of words in there.
 So like flowers or I need to find red roses near me.
 So that’s the difference.
 Okay.
 So long tail versus K short tail keywords, I think we’ve covered that we’ve covered, you know, why search engine might, might cost people a lot of money.

-We see we’ve talked about the value of really dominating a, a, a, a word.
-Uh, Gary, I want to ask you this.
-Why would, if someone’s out there, let’s say Dr. Zelner has a new venture he’s in, he’s involved in, and he wants to dominate?
+We’ve talked about the value of dominating a major keyword.
+Garry, I want to ask you this.
+Why would, if someone’s out there, say Dr. Zelner has a new venture he’s in, involved in, and wants to dominate?
 Why would he want to focus on a local keyword?
 Versus a national, can you kind of explain, uh, help somebody like Dr. Z, who’s an entrepreneur, multiple businesses?
 Why would he wanna focus on a local word versus a national word?
 Sure.
 So let’s say, Dr. Z, how are you today?
 Are you feeling good?
 I’m feeling great, buddy.
 Okay.
 So let me explain to you the theory.
 So if you are a local business and you’ve got one store location, and you’re located wherever you are, if you go after a national keyword, this is a problem.